brentkearney/workshops/README.md

   ```
 3. Edit the lib/tasks/ws.rake file to change default user account information, to set your own credentials for logging into the Workshops web interface.
 The default accounts are setup by the entrypoint.sh script running: `rake ws:create_admins RAILS_ENV=development`.
 4. Edit docker-compose.yml to set your preferred usernames and passwords in the environment variables.
 Note the instructions
    at the top for creating data containers, for storing database and ruby gems persistently.
+Also add random strings for the
+   environment variables, such as SECRET_KEY_BASE, DEVISE_SECRET_KEY, etc..

    The first time the database container is run, databases and database accounts will be created via the script at
    ./db/pg-init/init-user-db.sh.
 It uses the environment variables that you set in docker-compose.yml.